a3chron/gith/README.md

 Contributions are welcome, please use [conventional commits](https://www.conventionalcommits.org/) for constant commit message style.
 If you reaaally struggle with conventinal commits, check out [Meteor](https://github.com/stefanlogue/meteor), or just use gith's built in commit feature.
-For feature requests or possible improvements please create an issue.
+For feature requests or possible improvements please create an issue at [Featurebase](https://gith.featurebase.app/).

 Build using: